-Tara Tamburello’s fiction and essays have appeared in Menacing Hedge, The First Line, Vestal Review’s Condensed to Flash: World Classics anthology, Tikkun.org, and elsewhere.
-Her short plays, including a collaborative piece that she wrote with a ragtag team of Eastern University alumni for the 2009 Philadelphia Fringe Festival, have been produced in Philly and the surrounding metro.
+Tara Tamburello’s writing has appeared in Rust + Moth, Menacing Hedge, The First Line, Vestal Review’s Condensed to Flash: World Classics anthology, and others.
+Her short plays, including a collaborative piece that ran in the 2009 Philadelphia Fringe Festival, have been produced in Pennsylvania.
 Recently, she won first place in the 2019 Bucks County Short Fiction Contest.

 “Of Stench & Sisters,” Menacing Hedge, Winter 2020

 A deadly illness sweeps over a farm, leaving two young girls to deal with the effects of unburied decomposition.